Skip to main content

 "It's okay."
 Bondita stopped him.
 "It's…"

 "I had no intention of humiliating anyone, Pishima.
 Thakurpo stayed here of his own free will."
-Bondita spoke calmly "And I understand the caged bird doesn't know the value of freedom.
+Bondita spoke calmly, "And I understand the caged bird doesn't know the value of freedom.
 I am lucky to have seen the sky to know never to go back in the cage.
-Barrister Babu says this too.
+Barrister Babu says this, too.
 You won't understand.
 And it's okay.
-Sometimes people who do understand too aren't ready to take action for anything.
+Sometimes people who do understand aren't ready to take action on anything.
 They are worse than those who don't understand."
 Bondita shot a last glance at Nikhil and walked away.

 "We came for Bijoya Dashami."
 He said hesitantly.